Rakshana-Sakthivel/M2_myproject-/1_Requirements/README.md

 # PROPOSED SYSTEM
 In this system we are continuously monitoring the patients different parameters such as body temperature, Heart Beat monitoring, respiration and transmitting this data to the doctors cabin continuously as well as displaying data at transmitter side so that patient also observed the relevant outputs and then at the receiver side or in doctors cabin the data is collected with Wi-Fi and microcontroller and displayed on relevant displays.
 The device can be used outdoors.
 # HARDWARE REQUIREMENTS
-Power supply unit
+1) Power supply unit
-Microcontroller atmega8
+2) Microcontroller atmega328
-LCD display  16x2
+3) LCD display 16x2
-Temperature Sensor
+4) Temperature Sensor
-ECG sensor
+5) ECG sensor
-Respiration sensor
+6) Respiration sensor
-Wi-Fi ESP8266
+7) Wi-Fi ESP8266
 # SOFTWARE REQUIREMENTS
-Platform - AVR STUDIO
+1) platform - AVR STUDIO
-In System Programmer - ProgISP 172
+2) In system programmer - ProgISP 172
-Compiler  Win AVR
+3) compiler Win AVR